lucasluqui/KnightLauncher/README.md

 * Reinstall your game without having to re-download anything, not a single file!
 * Intuitive and user-friendly GUI for extra.txt configuring.
 * A Discord RPC integration that shows exactly what you're up to in the world of Cradle.
+* Support for easily launching alt accounts without losing performance on your main Spiral Knights instance.

 ## Translators
 Thank you all for helping KnightLauncher, making it usable for everyone worldwide!